 ‘Beton Brut’ = ‘Raw Concrete’ = the idea that materials are used in their unfinished or raw state.
-This concept was used heavily in the 1960s and 70s architecture which became known as Brutalism and is the inspiration for the Sapele Brut pieces.
+This concept was used heavily in the 1960s and 70s architecture that became known as Brutalism and, for this limited edition run, I used these concepts to guide the design.

 First shown as part of the Future Heritage collection at Decorex, the Paper Plastic pieces create unique shapes by using paper infused with plastic which is ‘cast’ from the inside out and sets rapidly to create very strong, very light forms.